PabloMelo11/boilerplate-nodejs/readme.md

-When downloading the repository, run the command:
+When downloading the repository, run the command below:

 ```console
 npm ci && npm run prepare:husky